abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

 **Dockerfile description**

-This image is based on debian, and install the `chromium` package.
+This image is based on Debian and installs the `chromium` package.
+The default command is set to `/usr/bin/chromium` via the `CMD` instruction.

-Then we define `/usr/bin/chromium` as the CMD.

 * `oc.keyword` label defines keyworks for the search engine
 * `oc.cat` label defines category of the application